 Note: The scores in the chart above are the unprocessed student mean scores.
-These are presented for easy interpretation of student trends.
+These

 AY 2016-2017: 123 students were given the portion or partial of the old SoBUSKE that relates only to the area of statistics.
 Following compilation of these scores, it was determined the SoBUSKE mean score in statistics was 49%.
 The NSU ETS MFT mean score was 30%.
 Comparing the results between the SoBUSKE and the NSU student ETS MFT mean scores, it was determined that 86% of the students scored above 30% on the SoBUSKE.
 The target was met.